Table of contents

 4. Unified IT documentation systems

 Unified IT documentation systems integrate different IT documentation tools—such as knowledge base and asset management—into one platform.
-This unified approach simplifies IT management.
+These unified tools help to simplify IT documentation, and IT management in general.

 The benefits of IT documentation software include a competitive edge, stronger business continuity, better knowledge management, and streamlined documentation.